ian-IBCIRL/IB-PP5-MVP/README.md

 The approved way to generate interest is an organic approach as the marketing budget will be small initially.

 Facebook marketing is often more important than any other platform, we are using it for this project.

+I started with the CI planning template [below](./docs/screenshot/others/FB_page_1.png),

+and created a page which may still be visible [here](https://www.facebook.com/profile.php?id=100093005050282)

 #### Images of the Facebook site can be seen as follows: